Can You Start A Sentence With Because? Yes, You Can

 Start A Sentence With Because

-What is because?
+What part of speech is because?

 In grammar, because is categorized as a conjunction.